mate-academy/layout_task-guideline/html-css-code-style-rules.md

 <details>
   <summary>Make sure to correctly set transition properties</summary>

-  - Make sure to list all styles that you apply transition to.
+  - List all styles that you apply transition to.
-  - Make sure to add transition style under general selector, not the one with `:hover` - this way transition will work smoothly both ways.
+  - Add transition style under general selector, not the one with `:hover` - this way transition will work smoothly both ways.

   BAD Example